 If a Polish tax resident individual holds the Covered Bonds as a business asset, in principle interest should not be subject to withholding tax but taxed in the same way as other business income.
-The tax depends on the choice of and certain conditions being met by the individual, should apply.
+The tax, at the 19 per cent. flat rate or the progressive rate of 17 per cent. to 32 per cent., depending on the choice of and certain conditions being met by the individual, should apply.